 Knowing Him in our process

 Many people come to my office because of “a” besetting sin.
-Their desire is to overcome a particular life-dominating behavior.
+They desire to overcome a particular life-dominating behavior.
 But just like sin, even though it always boils down to a simple choice, there are multiple, complex levels influencing those choices.
 These besetting behaviors often cannot be addressed on just one level.
 For example, the sin of masturbation is rooted in many other sins such as lust, envy, idolatry, or jealousy, to name of few.
 We must come out of our tunnel vision and realize that our process is not overcoming one area of sin, but the presence of sin in many areas.

 Jesus is our example of process at its best.
 Jesus was tempted in every way just we are but did not sin (Hebrews 4:15).
 The means of temptation He faced weren’t the “specific” behaviors, objects, or substances which draw us (the Internet did not exist 2000 years ago); these three things are not where sin is to be found.
 The sin lies in what motivates us to turn towards them and away from God.
 All temptation is rooted in the choice to turn from the Father as our source of affirmation, identity, and security.
-The choices to act out sexually or relationally find their roots in some form of idolatry (i.e. I choose to be God).
+The choices to act out sexually or relationally find their roots in some form of idolatry (i.e., I choose to be God).
 Jesus overcame any and all temptation which would have turned His focus inward and away from the Father.

 How do you respond or react to the word “process”?
 In light of what you’ve just read, how can you approach your process differently?